Friday, May 9, 2025

 • 1% of prostate biopsies lead to hospitalization

-Talk to your doctor about your health, family history, and how long you might live.
+Discuss your health, family history, and life expectancy with your doctor.
 This way, you can make choices that fit your well-being.

 Factors Influencing Prostate Cancer Probability

-Genetics are a big deal.
+Genetics is a big deal.
 If a family member has prostate cancer, your risk goes up.
-Certain genes, like BRCA1 or BRCA2, increase your risk even more.
+Genes such as BRCA1 or BRCA2 further increase your risk.
 About 5%–15% of cases are linked to genetics.

 Race also affects your risk.
-African American men have a much higher risk than white men.
-They are also more likely to get aggressive forms of the disease.
-This could be due to environment and social factors.
+African American men are at much higher risk than white men.
+They’re also likely to contract aggressive variants of the disease.
+This could be due to environmental and social factors.

 • Eat foods rich in omega-3s like fish and flaxseeds.